 Woman withdraws protection order against Somerset County DA; additional order remains

 Sep.
-28—SOMERSET, Pa. — A Somerset County woman has withdrawn a protection order against Somerset County District Attorney Jeff Thomas.
+29—SOMERSET, Pa. — A Somerset County woman has withdrawn a protection order against Somerset County District Attorney Jeffrey Thomas.

 The woman sought the temporary protection order late last week after Thomas was released on bond while facing rape, assault and strangulation charges against another woman.